 If you look closely, you’ll see lots (and I do mean ‘lots’, of tiny tents and dinks), peppered all over the roof, wing, bonnet and rear quarter.

 Cue, a long and important call to the Insurance Company.
-After 30 minutes of form-filling, the deed was done, and a local damage-repair company is coming round tomorrow to assess the damage.
+After 30 minutes of form-filling, the deed was done, and a local damage-repair company is coming around tomorrow to assess the damage.

 Why so much damage from a few plastic boxes and their contents?
 Well, car-nuts, will know the answer – the body of the XKR is actually made of aluminium – this makes the car very light… very fast… but also very soft!
 A blessing and a curse (breathing on it causes dents!) rolled into one!